RMCrean/bmc-git-and-github-tutorial/docs/part2.md

 ls -alh
 ```

-If you get a error about SSH keys not being setup, go back to the tutorial on 2.1 and make sure it is setup correctly.
+If you get a error about SSH keys not being setup, go back to the tutorial on Step 2.1 and make sure it is setup correctly (ask for help if unsure).
 By running the `ls -alh` command we can see the files in this newly created folder include a `.git` folder.
 We can also run a `git status` command to see the current state of the repository.

 Finally if we run the command: